dmalawey/openBox/home.md

 ### Explore
 If you don't like reading, just hop onto grabCAD and jump into the designs!
 Also see the [image gallery](gallery.md) but be aware it may contain only a portion of the designs.

+**Example Usage***
+How do you work with OpenBox?
+Here's one video lesson, of many to come:
+<iframe width="703" src="https://www.youtube.com/embed/VLrEtrU10ow" title="Build a DIY power supply for powering electronics - using openBox" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### Contribute
 There are no rules!
 But here's an invitation to help in the best ways: As with all of my open projects my aim is to initiate but not to create all outcomes.
 As I build modules that support my electronics teaching, robotics, and so on I invite others to create items from their imagination & share them as well.
 Every author can decide their own path.
 I prefer to share on GrabCAD but Printables and other sites are great too.
 Github is not highly popular among mechanical designers but it's great for documentation so I invite you to comment as a github user, join the project as a collaborator, or post an issue as a user that can centralize the needs for ongoing development!